 on the individual level of the personal art of living:

 In a globalising society, people can draw on various wisdom traditions without the need to join as an adept of a particular tradition.
-Wisdom paths give direction to personal growth and interpersonal relationships.
+Wisdom paths in all corners of the world give direction to personal growth as well as the collective forms of wisdom, like rituals and storytelling.
 The Wheel is meant as a compass to be able to orientate oneself in the diversity of directions.
 The five elementary fields open up intercultural fields of finding meaning through exploring various cultural wisdom traditions and transcultural values.

-The Wheel provides symbolic signposts for personal growth through the development of elementary existential qualities:
+The Wheel provides symbolic signposts for personal growth through the development of elementary existential qualities of natural and intercultural wisdom:

 eye-power through the embodied seeing and from imagination (mythos)